Search published articles

 Abstract

-Good governance, as one of the fundamental concepts in managing health systems, plays a critical role in improving efficiency, effectiveness, and equity in delivering healthcare services.
-Emphasizing principles such as transparency, accountability, participation, and rule of law, good governance has been regarded as a framework for enhancing policymaking and management within health systems.
+Introduction: Good governance, as one of the fundamental concepts in healthcare system management, plays a key role in enhancing the efficiency, effectiveness, and equity of healthcare services.
+This concept, Emphasizing principles such as transparency, accountability, participation, and legality, has been considered as a framework for improving policymaking and management in Iran's healthcare system.

-Objective: This study aimed to design and propose a model of good governance in the health system using a combined approach of thematic analysis and the partial least squares (PLS) method.
+This study conducted in 2024 aimed to design and present a model of good governance in the healthcare system using a mixed approach of thematic analysis and Partial Least Squares (PLS) method.

-Methodology: The research employed both qualitative and quantitative methods.
-In the qualitative phase, the research population consisted of managers, experts in health and medical sciences, senior officials from the Ministry of Health and Medical Education, and academic scholars.
-Seventeen participants were selected using purposive and snowball sampling methods until theoretical saturation was achieved.
-In the quantitative phase, the PLS method was utilized to fit the proposed model.
-The statistical population included all health and medical professionals in Iran.
-Based on Cochran’s formula, the minimum sample size was calculated to be 384 participants.
+Methods: The research method included both qualitative and quantitative components.
+The qualitative phase, involved managers, health policy experts, specialists from the Ministry of Health and Medical Education, and academic scholars.
+Sampling was done using purposive and snowball sampling methods, with 17 participants selected until theoretical saturation was reached.
+In the quantitative phase, the Partial Least Squares (PLS) method was used for model fitting.
+The statistical population for this section included all experts and managers in Iran's healthcare sector, with a minimum sample size of 384 determined based on Cochran's formula.

-Findings: The results of thematic analysis in the qualitative phase, followed by model fitting in the quantitative phase, revealed that the final model of good governance in the health system consists of seven main dimensions: effectiveness, efficiency, equity, transparency and accountability, participation, rule of law, and leadership.
-Each dimension was further divided into specific components, confirming their significance in strengthening good governance.
+Results: The results of thematic analysis of the qualitative data and model fitting showed that the final good governance model in the healthcare system consists of seven main dimensions: effectiveness, efficiency, equity, transparency and accountability, participation, legality, and leadership.
+Each dimension comprised specific components, and the importance of each was confirmed in strengthening good governance.

-Conclusion: This study presents a comprehensive model of good governance for the health system, offering a framework to enhance policymaking, management, and performance in this field.
-The proposed model can serve as a tool for strategic decision-making and improving managerial structures.
+Conclusions: This study presents a comprehensive good governance model for the healthcare system, offering a framework for improving policymaking, management, and performance in this sector.
+The proposed model can be used as a strategic decision-making tool and improving management structures.

 Page 1 from 1